Kinlochbervie

 Kinlochbervie (Ceann Loch Biorbhaidh, /gd/) is a scattered harbour village in the north west of Sutherland, in the Highland region of Scotland.
 It is the most northerly port on the west coast of Scotland.

 Geography

 Sandwood Bay, a scenic beach, is about a 5 mi drive or a 4 mi walk north of Kinlochbervie.
 Other scenic areas close to the village include Oldshoremore Beach and Rhiconich.

 Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing in Kinlochbervie in the years before the First World War.